cakiya/yomitan-glass-theme/README.md

 todo:
 - add setup instructions
 - figure out how to bring back the scroll bar without making it look ugly on chromium
+- make the light theme look better (lol)
+- make it work with shadow set to None on yomitan(?)